English and Teaching English as a Foreign Language (TEFL) BA (Hons)

 Study level: Undergraduate

-Teaching English as a foreign language can be fun, challenging, hugely rewarding, and can enable you to see the world and meet new people.
+Teaching English to speakers of other languages (TESOL) can be fun, challenging, hugely rewarding, and can enable you to see the world and meet new people.

 Year of entry